Magazine

 QUICK LINKS

 Capital growth and Capital preservation are sound investment strategies.
 Yet, they are entirely different approaches to investing.
-So, before deciding between the two, you should know both approaches' tradeoffs, tax implications, market forces, and pitfalls.
+Before deciding between the two, you should understand the trade-offs, tax implications, market dynamics, and pitfalls of each approach.

 After you finish this article, you should know the following: